kubestellar/kubestellar/docs/content/v0.20/architecture.md

 The KubeStellar architecture has these main modules:

-- *KubeStellar Controller Manager*: this module is responsible for delivering workload objects from the WDS to the ITS according to BindingPolicy, and updating the status of objects in the WDS.
+- *KubeStellar Controller Manager*: this module is responsible for watching `BindingPolicy` objects and create from it a matching `Binding` object that contains list of references to the concrete objects and list of references to the concrete clusters, and for updating the status of objects in the WDS.

+- *Pluggable Transport Controller*: this module is responsible for delivering workload objects from the WDS to the ITS according to `Binding` objects.

 - *Space Manager*: This module manages the lifecycle of spaces.